Technical Debt - the silent villain of web development

 For sure there is one more catalyst of technical debt - a constant change in business goals and requirements.
 And in a similar way to time and budget pressure, it may lead even experienced team members to get off the track of deliberate development.
-The more thought a developer puts in good code design and implementation, the bigger demotivation when he has to throw it away when requirements change.
-If this happens very often, team members start to care less about the quality and long term impacts of the code they create.
+The more thought a developer puts into good code design and implementation, the bigger demotivation when he has to throw it away when requirements change.
+If this happens very often, team members start to care less about the quality and long-term impacts of the code they create.
 There is a lot of truth in saying that the only constant in IT projects is the change.
 But it is important to discuss all the business goals and underlying purposes with the development team.
 This will allow them to assess the required quality and foresee the probable changes.
 Otherwise, they may spend hours meticulously designing something that is just some proof of concept.
 At Accesto, we make sure that all developers know WHY they implement particular features and that's maybe why they stay with us for many years.

-Short term benefits of keeping the budget low while developing features quickly are hard to argue, especially in the early MVP stages of the software product.
-But like with finance, if you neglect the long term perspective and base your cash flow only on the liabilities, you will end up in the debt spiral, sooner or later.
+Short-term benefits of keeping the budget low while developing features quickly are hard to argue, especially in the early MVP stages of the software product.
+But like with finance, if you neglect the long-term perspective and base your cash flow only on the liabilities, you will end up in the debt spiral, sooner or later.
 So should you avoid technical debt at any cost?

 Should I avoid a tech debt at any cost?

-Same is with technical debt, you accept it to make thighs faster.
+The same is with technical debt, you accept it to make thighs faster.
 Especially in the early stages of the business, or when you want to test a new business opportunity.
-If you are not sure whether some product or feature will get the market traction it is usually a wise choice to limit the initial investment and cut some technical corners.
+If you are not sure whether some product or feature will get market traction it is usually a wise choice to limit the initial investment and cut some technical corners.
 As Neil Ernst mentioned in the Carnegie Mellon University field study, technical debt conceptualizes the tradeoff between the short-term benefit of rapid delivery and long-term value.

 - When you take a bank loan, you can’t forget about it.
 If you do, costs are even higher and you won’t risk that situation.
 But it is way easier to forget about the technical debt, as the interest rate and cost of code shortcuts are not that obvious.
-So remember, whenever you agree on some technical debt, do it considerably, note it, manage it, and pay it off.
+So remember, henever you agree on some technical debt, do it considerably, note it, manage it, and pay it off.
 Better sooner than too late.

 Managing technical debt

 The only solution is to rewrite it from scratch - that may be a popular phrase that you will hear from software developers when they see the codebase of your web application.
 Don’t be surprised, developers usually don’t like working with old, legacy code, but love new, greenfield projects.
 Rewriting from scratch is of course one of the ways to manage technical debt, but it is usually unnecessary and we discourage that approach.
-Although it is reducing technical debt significantly, it freezes the product development for a long time and competition or users won’t wait.
+Although it is reducing technical debt significantly, it freezes product development for a long time and competition or users won’t wait.